 The Wadden Sea is a natural area of global importance shared by three countries and surrounded by a significant population.
 Key threats include fishery, industrial facilities, harbours and maritime traffic, residential and tourism development and climate change.
 It is therefore imperative to ensure that the protection and conservation of the Wadden Sea is an important feature of the planning and regulation of use.

 The Trilateral Wadden Sea Cooperation has managed and protected this valuable ecosystem since 1978.
 Today, almost the entire Wadden Sea coast is protected as national parks and nature reserves.
-The management system is a combination of the national management systems and the trilateral Wadden Sea Plan (WSP) implemented by the responsible authorities.
+The management system is a combination of the national management systems and the trilateral single integrated management plan (SIMP) and Wadden Sea Plan (WSP) implemented by the responsible authorities.

 Wadden Sea Plan (WSP)

-The Trilateral Wadden Sea Plan 2010 (WSP) is the common policy and management plan for the protection and sustainable management of the Wadden Sea Area.
+The Trilateral Wadden Sea Plan (WSP) is the common policy and management plan for the protection and sustainable management of the Wadden Sea Area.
 It is also the management plan for the Wadden Sea World Heritage Site and thus the foundation for preserving its Outstanding Universal Value.
-Adopted in 1997 (Stade Declaration) and updated in 2010 (Sylt Declaration), the WSP has a wider perspective than traditional management plans, as it includes the Cooperation’s common vision, principles, policies and measures.
+Adopted in 1997 (Stade Declaration) and updated in 2010 (Sylt Declaration), the WSP includes the Cooperation’s common vision, principles, policies and constitutes a framework for measures.

 A unique and basic feature of the Wadden Sea Plan is that it aims to conserve the full scale of habitats that belong to a natural and dynamic Wadden Sea.
 Each of these habitats, for which common trilateral targets have been adopted, needs a certain quality (natural dynamics, absence of anthropogenic disturbance, absence of pollution), which can be reached by proper management of the area.